scoopgracie/pyscrape/README.md

 To empty the cache, call `pyscrape.empty_cache()`.

-TO remove a single page from the cache, call `pyscrape.uncache(url)`.
+To remove a single page from the cache, call `pyscrape.uncache(url)`.

+To enable selective caching, set `pyscrape.cache_check` to a function that takes `url` as an input and returns `True` if the page should be cached and `False` otherwise.

 Run `demo.py` for a demonstration of the impact of the cache.